Hierosoft/DeepFileFind-cs/README.md

 * Skipping or modifying any of these directives will make it like any other search tool and therefore irrelevant.

 ## Changes
+* (2017-06-01) Date should be saved and loaded (variable name in yml was mismatched for both start and end modification dates).
+Corrected loading by using ToLocalTime() method.
+* (2017-06-01) Add wildcard notation
 * (2017-05-30) Corrected tab order, taking into consideration tab order is hierarchical (sorted containers and non-contained widgets consecutively)
 * (2017-05-30) Add sorting by any column
 * (2017-05-16) Shows error on using wildcards (any invalid characters actually) since not implemented yet